 Road and rail transportations are two rather independent modes of transportation operating on rather separate and independent technological basis.
 One main objective of SAFER-LC is to bring the requirement specifications and the enabling solutions affecting LC safety, closer to each other, capable to work in a close symbiosis.
-This will be done through trainings and workshops focussing on the SAFER-LC toolbox including standardized solutions and technologies.
+Infrastructure owners and operators are to be involved in the planning, design, construction, maintenance, and operation of the road-railway infrastructure.
+They should establish realistic expectations about the available supporting and enhancing technologies when deploying new LC projects and demonstrations.
+To fully realize the benefits of novel technology elements (such as the ones developed by SAFER-LC) decision makers, operators and users must understand and be wholly comfortable with the new technology.